ryanbethel/graphql-dynamodb-example/readme.md

 ## Architect Framework

 This project uses the Architect Framework ([arc.codes](arc.codes)) to build serverless web apps that deploy to AWS.
-This is a simplified Infrastructure-as-Code open source project that makes working with AWS much easier.
+This is an Infrastructure-as-Code open source project that makes working with AWS much easier.

 ## Local Development